Little Things Every Cook Should Know:

 4. Microwave in 30-second intervals until soft.

 After use, store the remaining brown sugar in an airtight container or zip-loc bag.
 Add an orange peel or a marshmallow to the container to keep the sugar soft.
+2. Sprinkle with a teaspoon of water.

 Baking perfectly baked cookies: